-Dunn’s River Falls is one of the primary and most-visited tourist attractions in all of Jamaica, and is managed so as to avoid being over-crowded – even if it does look like that in some of the photos.
+Dunn’s River Falls is one of the primary and most-visited tourist attractions in all of Jamaica and is quite well-managed to avoid being over-crowded – even if it does look like that in some of the photos.

-As a tourist attraction, the whole arrangement is well organized.
+As a tourist attraction, the whole arrangement is well organised.
 There are groups of 12-15 people that are taken by two guides.
-It’s essential that you use the service of the guides (included in the entrance fee) on your first trip up because they point out all the plunge pools deep enough for you to take a back flip in and more importantly the corners that should be avoided
+It’s essential that you use the service of the guides (included in the entrance fee) on your first trip up because they point out all the plunge pools deep enough for you to take a backflip in and more importantly the corners that should be avoided

 Carrying a video camera, the guides also make a video of your whole “expedition” up the falls which can be yours for US$ 40,-.
 A bit expensive, we gave the video a miss, but the guides were not at all pushy about it.
 They were friendly and as expected flirted with the girls, at the expense of the guys, but then that’s become so common now anywhere you go.

 The areas where the flow of the water is strong, the climb a bit steep, or the rocks are really slippery; there are handlebars on the sides to provide support.
 Moreover, walking in a group, a human chain is usually formed to give the necessary balance to everyone.

 Although I saw people of all ages go up the falls, I would advise the really young and the really old to skip climbing the falls.

 There is a good chance most people will end up with tiny cuts and scratches by the time they reach the top, but that is not to say that this is a dangerous activity.

 Dunn’s River Falls is one of those attractions that you want and need to have on your bucket list.